libraryapp/library-api/README.md

 Ensure java JDK version 1.8 is installed.  unfortunately ubunut repositories do not have a source for v1.8 upgrading may need to be googled e.g. [http://stackoverflow.com/questions/30177455/moving-from-jdk-1-7-to-jdk-1-8-on-ubuntu]

- 1. [Install Gradle](https://docs.gradle.org/current/userguide/installation.html) to compile and run the app
+ 1. Set up a database - [currently configured for MySQL](http://dev.mysql.com/doc/refman/5.6/en/installing.html) - see below for how to get set up on Ubuntu
- 2. Set up a database - [currently configured for MySQL](http://dev.mysql.com/doc/refman/5.6/en/installing.html) - see below for how to get set up on Ubuntu
+ 2. You can use the eg_db.sql file to get the basic database structure and a couple of dummy entries.
- 3. Can use the eg_db.sql file to get the basic database structure and a couple of dummy entries.
+ 3. [Install Gradle](https://docs.gradle.org/current/userguide/installation.html) to compile and run the app.
  4. In the terminal, run ``./gradlew build``
  5. Then ``./gradlew run``
  6. Then visit [http://localhost:8080/books]

-setting up SQL - for linux (ubuntu 14.04)
+Setting up SQL - for linux (ubuntu 14.04)

 1. Install the MySql server using:
 > ``sudo apt-get install mysql-server``